AnsonNing/ML4SCI-GSoC-2025-task/Common Task 2/README.md

 - *Graph Convolution Layers:
   - 5 layers of `SAGEConv` for message passing and feature extraction.
   - Each layer applies LayerNorm and ReLU activation.
-  - *esidual connections are used for stable training.
+  - residual connections are used for stable training.
 - Pooling & Classification:
   - Global Max Pooling aggregates graph-level representations.
   - A fully connected layer outputs 2-class predictions (quark vs. gluon).